andreeaiosip/click-a-book/README.md

 **THE IDEA**

-_click a book_ is a books review website where users can share their love for reading by adding new books and review books.
+_click a book_ is a website of a book club set up by the founders of the book club.
+They post suggestions of books for the next meetup and members can log in and pick the book they are interested in reading for the next meetup.

  I have chose this theme for the website because I like reading books and I think I can understand better how a user will navigate the site and what are their expectations when they open the website.

 ### The need:

-Book club members can comment and review books on the site.
+Only registered  members can comment on books on the site.

 ### The goals of this website are:

-* Provide a clean feel and easy to navigate website, on mobile and desktop;
+* Provide a clean feel and easy to navigate website, on mobile and desktop.
-* Offer a wide range of lyrics to the user;
+* Provide a choice of books to the book club members and they can pick to read for their next book club.

 ***